 Pro-Ject X2

 Pro-Ject is a relatively young brand (it was established in 1991); however, they are world-known for delivering top-notch turntables with impeccable value.
-Their X2 is a model they’ll always be proud of!
-It boasts a gorgeous heavyweight design and premium-quality components, making it sound like heaven.
+Their X2 is one of the best turntables under $1500 (KW) the market has to offer.
+It boasts a gorgeous heavyweight design and high-quality components, making it sound beautiful.

-But what I love the most about X2 is the electronic speed change that makes it easy to switch between 33, 45, and 78 RPM speeds.
+Another thing I love about this deck is its electronic speed change that makes it easy to switch between 33, 45, and 78 RPM speeds.
 It gives you plenty of options for listening to your favorite vinyl albums and ensures that you can find the right speed for any record.
 Even our top-list product Marantz TT-15S1 doesn’t offer such flexibility!

 Key specs